-Midlothian is a great place to grow the business; our employees enjoy living and working here, the city employees and politicians has been partners in several expansions of our operations, the infrastructure is developed, and the city services are close and easy to access.
+Midlothian is a great place to grow the business; our employees enjoy living and working here.
+The city employees and politicians have been partners in several expansions of our operations, the infrastructure is developed, and the city services are close and easy to access.

 MED: In what ways has your company expanded since you began operations in Midlothian?

 TR: Last year, we expanded our caustic plant by 50 percent and this year and next year we’re planning and executing on a 50-percent increase of the salt plant.
 The work is based on local knowledge and expertise combined with Chemtrade’s global engineering resources and local engineering and contractors.

 MED: How would you characterize your experience thus far in Midlothian?

 TR: Personally, I like to work with the people here – our employees, the city employees, the contractors we engage.
 And we can always reach out to the Midlothian Economic Development team when we have questions regarding business networking and opportunities.

 MED: How have city officials supported the growth of your company?